pSharpX/google-cfn-labs/createtask-spring-java/README.md

-# controlplane
+# createtask-spring-java

 ## Introduction
-The controlplane project contains all services for performing different operations with tasks management and scheduler.
+The createtask function performs and is responsible for a single operation in tasks management ecosystem.

 ## Getting Started
 ## 1. Configure Database